Insoles or Anti-Fatigue Mats?

 Yearly cost for insoles: $12,000

-Conversely, industrial grade anti-fatigue mats like the AcroMat 100-1 Series, our most versatile and durable mat, costs $15 per square foot.
+Conversely, industrial grade anti-fatigue mats like the AcroMat 100-1 Series, designed for industrial, retail and food processing environments, costs $15 per square foot.

 The 100-1 Series has a life expectancy of 3-8 years (5 years on average) in heavy industrial settings and, unlike insoles, the 100% nitrile cushion never compresses.
 The mat is impervious to liquids and chemicals, and can be cleaned regularly to extend its useful life without fear of the material breaking down.